Frequently Asked Questions

 The deadlines for Fall admission are:

 - December 15 for priority financial support consideration for PhD applications.

-- January 5 is the last date for guaranteed financial support consideration.
+- DEADLINE EXTENDED: For Fall 2021, the deadline to submit an application is February 15, 2021 for guaranteed financial support consideration.
 PhD applications received after this date will be considered as funds are available.

 For off-cycle admissions (Winter or Spring quarters), please reference the Graduate Division website.

 - GPA: 3.2 on a 4-point scale